theycallmeswift/forgery/README.md

 ## Installation & Setup

-To install the latest stable version of Factophobe, use npm with the following
+To install the latest stable version of Forgery, use npm with the following
 command:

-    npm install factophobe
+    npm install forgery

+## Factory

+`Forgery.Factory` is a JSON fixtures library for Node.js.
+It is usful for stubbing out API responses and creating JSON unique JSON objects for testing.

 ## An initial Warning

-__WARNING__: Factophobe is under heavy development and will not be subject to semantic versioning standards until version `0.0.1`.
+__WARNING__: Forgery is under heavy development and will not be subject to semantic versioning standards until version `0.0.1`.
 Please be aware that API changes may occur in the mean time.